I took a trip to Japan for the first time 2 years ago and ever since that trip I have been fascinated with the country!

 24.)
 The Political Structure of Japan

 Because of the country’s size, the country has been politically structured into 8 different regions and 47 different prefectures.
-The prefectures actually go back to the Meiji Period (1868 – 1912), which were created to replace the lands controlled by the Daimyo, the powerful feudal lords who ruled the country before the Meiji Period.
+The prefectures actually go back to the Meiji Period (1868 – 1912), which was created to replace the lands controlled by the Daimyo, the powerful feudal lords who ruled the country before the Meiji Period.

 25.)
 Japan is a Country of Varying Climates

 Since Japan geographically stretches from North to South for such a long distance, the climate in different areas of the country tends to vary by a good amount.
 The climate in some of the big cities like Tokyo ranges from a temperate to subtropical climate.
 This means hot summers and mild winters, and 4 different seasons.

 On the other hand, the climate across the northern island of Hokkaido is much cooler.
 The summers are nice and mild, but in the winter the area gets a ton of snow and the temperature often drops below freezing.

 26.)
 It is a Hiker’s Paradise

 Hiking is probably not on most people’s minds when they come to Japan, but it actually has a huge collection of mountains and trails to hike.
 Plus, because of the geographical diversity of the country, there is a huge selection of different types of hikes to go on.
 You can challenge yourself both physically and mentally by hiking up the majestic Mount Fuji, hike a UNESCO-recognized series of pilgrimage routes, or go trekking on some of the trails in the Japanese Alps

 27.)
 Mount Takao: A Natural Recreation Area Near Tokyo